About The Summer School

 analysis of a wide variety of data.

-Each session includes an introductory class followed by a
+Each topic includes an introductory part followed by a

 workshop (hands-on analysis of astronomical data), and poses